ajosedev/ajosedev/README.md

 # Heya 👋

 I'm a Software Engineer with a passion for the frontend.
+Currently deep diving into the design system world.

+I enjoy building interactive and interesting products to innovate, inform, assist, unite, solve, and so much more.

 I don't do much on my public GitHub, but I occasionally make small side projects or write snippets on CodePen.

 [https://ajose.dev](https://ajose.dev)